I’m an Artist. So, yeah.

 - 1990 • My teacher hung up a drawing in the school hallway • Skool

-- 1980 something • I won those Young Author Awards I mentioned • Chicago Suburbs Public School System
+- 1980 something • I won some Young Author Awards I think • Chicago Suburbs Public School

 - 1980 • Used some crayons.
 My mom showed someone • At my hizouse

 - 1978 • Was warm • In Utero

 - Honorable Mention from a “qualified and important” guest judge who said my technique was interesting and then gave 1st prize to a paper mache dog.

 - I thought about joining The Portrait Society once.
 Sounds important.
 Maybe I will one day.

 - I’ve won awards and have some memberships.
 Oh, and some associations.